Skip Navigation

 GROOMING

-• Inappropriate hair styles for boys and girls are determined by the administration.
+6. Inappropriate hair styles for boys and girls are determined by administration.

-• One ring, one bracelet, one watch and one necklace or chain, medal or cross may be worn (no chokers).
+10. One ring, one chain, medal, or cross may be worn (no chokers).
 An additional faith-based ring or bracelet may be worn as well.

 VISITORS AND GUESTS

 Our Lady of Sorrows Catholic School is a closed campus.
-All parents, visitors, and guests must check in at the front office and receive an ID pass.
-A photo ID or Driver’s License is usually required.
+All parents, visitors, and guests must check in at the front office and receive an ID pass via our Raptor system.
+A current photo ID or Driver’s License is required at all times.

 VOLUNTEERS